Barqawiz/iot_watering_system/sunfounder_component/README.md

 ### Moisture Sensor Testing

-I tested the soil moisture sensor in various conditions, and here are the initial range observations:
+I tested the soil moisture sensor in various conditions, and here are the initial range observations for 5V power:

 - Sensor outside water and soil: 104 to 107
 - Sensor in a cup of water: 45 to 48